josh-nz/precognition.nvim/README.md

 - `showBlankVirtLine = false`
   Setting this option will mean that if a Virtual Line would be blank it won't be rendered
-- `virtLineAbove = false`
+- `virtLinePosition` can be one of the following strings:
+    1. "above" - shows the virtual line above the current line
+    2. "below" - shows the virtual line below the current line
+    3. "dynamic" - the virtual line will display below the current line when moving down and above the current line when moving up
-  When set to true, show the virtual line above the current line.
-Otherwise the virtual line will be below the current line.
+    4. "dynamic-inverted" - the virtual line will display above the current line when moving down and below the current line when moving up depending on the last cursor movement direction
 - `gutterHints` can be hidden by setting their priority to 0.
 - `highlightColor` can be set in two ways: